AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 chart.tooltip().useHtml(true);
 ```

 This feature gives your access to all possible HTML settings: you can adjust background color, font style and size, the separator, and so on.
+Font settings adjusted with AnyChart methods do not affect the HTML tooltip.
+Instead, you should use [inline styles](#inline_styles) or [CSS classes](#css_classes).

+### Inline Styles

-For example, the following sample shows how to add an image to the tooltip:
+The following sample shows how to add an image to the tooltip by using inline styles:

 ```
 // configure tooltips